Solar tube light. Now the most sought after...

 Very few control options

-With an electric light you can turn them off, on, or use a dimmer switch to turn them down and up without completely switching them on or off.
+With electric light, you can turn them off, or on, or use a dimmer switch to turn them down and up without completely switching them on or off.

 With a skylight, you can install window shades or blinds to allow you to block out or dim the natural light coming in.
 You can also open them to allow fresh air to enter the room.